farzd/ReactNativeGraphRoutes/README.md

 -Because Navigator uses its own state, the NavigationBar component also contains its own state

--Avoiding any Flux implemntation to make it easy to learn/reverse engineer
+-Avoiding any Flux implementation to make it easy to learn/reverse engineer

 ![alt text](http://i.imgur.com/LEWopA8.gif, 'screenshot')